Rugby league in Wales: 21st Century

+First All-Welsh Competition

+The following year in 2003, the RLC expanded, creating the Welsh Premier Division (now the South Wales Premiership).
+The inaugural competition had six open-age sides.

-During the reconstruction of Wembley stadium the Challenge Cup final was played at Cardiff's Millennium Stadium and one year a reported 15,000 tickets were sold in Wales out of an overall attendance of around 70,000.
-The record attendance for any rugby league game in Wales was set in 2005 with 74,213 attending the Challenge Cup final in Cardiff.
+The record attendance for any rugby league game in Wales was set in 2005, with 74,213 attending the Challenge Cup final at the Millennium Stadium, Cardiff.

-Wales Rugby League achieved governing body status in 2005 and employed its first professional chairman, Mark Rowley, in 2006.

-The Rugby Football League (RFL) took an entire round of Super League matches to the Millennium Stadium in Cardiff, Wales on the weekend of 5–6 May 2007.
+The Rugby Football League (RFL) took an entire round of Super League matches to the Millennium Stadium in Cardiff in May 2007.
 This was called Millennium Magic.

+Celtic Crusaders, based at Brewery Field, Bridgend, joined Super League in 2009.
+A second Welsh team then joined the RFL professional leagues in 2010, South Wales Scorpions, playing at The Gnoll in Neath.
+Crusaders were liquidated after finishing bottom in 2011, replaced at the same ground by North Wales Crusaders, and relegated to RFL League One.

+In 2012 the North Wales Conference was formed.

+South Wales moved to Llanelli become the West Wales Raiders in 2018 League 1 season.
+West West Wales withdrew from the league after 2022, leaving the Crusaders as Wales' sole professional rugby league team, now based at Eirias Stadium, Colwyn Bay.

+In recent years, due to the increase in popularity of league in Wales, there have been efforts to present the South Wales Premiership and North Wales Conference as first tier competitions within Wales and not just a fifth tier UK league.
+As of 2023, winners of both sides will play in the first all Welsh grand final for a place in the Challenge Cup, previously only available to South Welsh teams.

 Governing body

-The Rugby Football League were the governing body for rugby league in the UK.
-They were formed as the Northern Rugby Union in 1895.

-In 1907, the Welsh Northern Union was formed in Wrexham, but the Northern Union refused it affiliation as they wanted the body located in the South of Wales, which is the heartland of Welsh rugby union, and the WNU soon folded.
+In 1907, the Welsh Northern Union was formed in Wrexham, but the Rugby Football League refused affiliation as they wanted the body located in South Wales, and the WNU soon folded.

-In 1926, the newly renamed RFL formed a Welsh commission in an attempt to convert rugby union clubs to rugby league.
+In 1926, the newly renamed Rugby Football League formed a Welsh commission in an attempt to convert rugby union clubs to rugby league, but only succeeded in creating a single new club, Pontypridd.

-The Wales Rugby League was formed in 1995 and recognised at that time as the governing body of rugby league in Wales by the Rugby Football League, the British Amateur Rugby League Association and the Welsh Sports Council.
-It employed its first professional chairman, Mark Rowley, in 2006.
+The Wales Rugby League was formed in 1995 and recognised at that time as the governing body of rugby league in Wales by the Rugby Football League, the British Amateur Rugby League Association and the Welsh Sports Association.
+Wales Rugby League achieved governing body status in 2005 and employed its first professional chairman, Mark Rowley, in 2006.

 Wales became the 12th full member of the Rugby League International Federation following a meeting of the Federation board in Melbourne in May 2010.